rdeville-public-bak/my_programs.dynamic_prompt.bak/README.md

 ![default_prompt_bash_v2][default_prompt_bash_v2]

-In both case, (almost) all parts (colors, character, show segment or not, etc.) are configurable.
+In both case, (almost) all parts (colors, character, which segment to show, in which order, etc.) are configurable.
 You can either choose to show only some informations or change its colors depending on what you what.

 The above show my prompt when no "environment" is loaded.
 The colored horizontal line is here to help me know quickly on which type of computer I am (for